If you’re unsure of your specific garden fertilizer needs, all-inclusive fertilizer to give your lawn a healthy boost.

 Instead, use a fertilizer designed for tomatoes or the tried-and-true beer method.

-Beer such as Old Milwaukee contains hops and can act as an effective fertilizer alternative for tomatoes (although there’s some debate on whether it improves flavor).
+Beer such as Old Milwaukee contains hops and can act as an effective fertilizer alternative for tomatoes (although there’s some debate on whether it improves the flavor).

 Can You Mix 10-10-10 Fertilizer With Water To Make A Liquid Fertilizer?